rosatiara/machine-learning-for-software-engineers/notes/ml-overview/01-visual-intro.md

 - Aim to **reduce the level of entropy**, starting from the root node to the leave nodes.

 #### So what actually Gini Index is?
+Gini Index or Gini Impurity measures **the degree** or probability **of a particular variable being wrongly classified** when it is randomly chosen.